qisun724/cse15l-lab-reports/report3.md

 ```
 This use of the command-line option is counting the number of lines in all the text files inside the 911report directory.
 We can even put all that result in a new file and sort it so it can be useful if we want to know which files has the most lines/content.
 This behaves similar to the `wc` command.

-The sources I used for this command-line option is the website [Grep Command in Linux](https://www.freecodecamp.org/news/grep-command-in-linux-usage-options-and-syntax-examples/) and ChatGPT with the prompt "different ways to use grep -c".
+The sources I used for this command-line option is the website [Grep Command in Linux](https://www.freecodecamp.org/news/grep-command-in-linux-usage-options-and-syntax-examples/) and ChatGPT with the prompt "different ways to use grep -c".\

-## 3. Iscioac
+## 3. Name of Files using `-l`
-**Example 1:**   `$ grep -n "USA" technical/911report/*`
+**Example 1:**   `$ grep -l "USA" technical/911report/*`
 ```
 ```
-What it is doing and why it is useful
+The `-l` command-line option gives us the name of files that contains the given pattern, which in this case, the name of files that contain  and why it is useful

 **Example 2:**   `$ grep -n "USA" technical/911report/*`
 ```